Randomized Space-Time Stacked Intelligent Metasurfaces for Massive Multiuser Downlink Connectivity: Space-time SIM architecture

 When an incident EM wave impinges on a meta-atom, the transmitted wave’s amplitude and phase are determined by the product of the incident field and the meta-atom's complex-valued transmission coefficient.
 The re-radiated wave then serves as a secondary source illuminating the subsequent layer, following the Huygens–Fresnel principle \cite{Goodman}.
 On the contrary, each wave striking one of the absorbing meta-atoms in the DALs is completely dissipated by integrated circuitry, preventing further propagation.
 From a hardware perspective, a strongly attenuating (almost absorbing) response can be realized using purely passive lossy meta-atoms.
 In our architecture, however, some layers already employ active meta-atoms with integrated amplifier chips to enable programmable amplitude control.
-Under field programmable gate array (FPGA) control, these meta-atoms operate active artificial neurons, enabling a large dynamic modulation range (e.g., from $-22$ to $13$\,dB in \cite{Liu.2022}).
+Under field programmable gate array (FPGA) control, these meta-atoms operate as active artificial neurons, enabling a large dynamic modulation range (e.g., from $-22$ to $13$\,dB in \cite{Liu.2022}).
 Therefore, these same active elements can also be driven into a highly lossy operating point, where they effectively behave as near-perfect absorbers, strongly suppressing the propagation of the incident wave to subsequent layers.
-Hereinafter, for modeling convenience, the meta-atoms in the DALs will be treated as perfect absorbers, which fully dissipate the incident energy.
+While perfect absorption over a wide bandwidth is difficult to achieve \cite{Tsitsas.2017,Wang.2023}, moderate deviations from ideal absorption primarily result in small reflections that can be interpreted as perturbations of the effective transmission coefficients of the metasurface layers.
+Such effects do not alter the operation of the proposed synthesis algorithm, which optimizes the metasurface transmission coefficients to approximate the desired transfer matrix.
+Hereinafter, for modeling convenience, the meta-atoms in the DALs will be modeled as perfect absorbers, which fully dissipate the incident energy.